 Today I will speak about how Hera represents the values of ancient Hellas.

 She represents what the ideal wife should be in ancient Hellenic thought, a sovereign mistress of her household, as Hera is the sovereign mistress in the Divine Household, which is the Kosmos.
-A strong leader who commands the slaves/servants, who balances the check books, who keeps the larder supplied, who ensures the cleanliness of her house, who ensures the domestic Gods always receive their proper offerings, who makes sure her children are healthy and well-fed and do their chores, etc. She represents how a woman should strive to be, in public as well as in private: majestic and solemn, commanding respect from those around her, yet also being modest and not without mercy and forgiveness when she is wronged.
+A strong leader who commands the slaves/servants, who can balance the income with the expenses, who keeps the larder supplied, who ensures the cleanliness of her house, who ensures the domestic Gods always receive their proper offerings, who makes sure her children are healthy and well-fed and do their chores, etc. She represents how a woman should strive to be, in public as well as in private: majestic and solemn, commanding respect from those around her, yet also being modest and not without mercy and forgiveness when she has been wronged.

 A tidbit of insight I had last night as I was trying to fall asleep but had thoughts of these blog posts mauling in my head is that Hera and Zeus are shown in myth to quarrel quite a bit.
 My thought was that this is another way in which their relationship mirrors that between mortal spouses, as even the happiest of couples will quarrel, sometimes quite severely.
 Yet in the end, they always reconcile and make amends, as they are both each other’s love of their Divine Life.
 I read an article some time ago that even argued that couples that have slumbering unsolved issues between the partners were the happiest, as it provided something to regularly let off steam in quarrels and annoyances, which helps harden the couples against greater quarrels and prevents them from all-too rashly separating or divorcing.
 So, in a way, the quarrelsome relationship between Zeus and Hera in myth can be seen as an ideal relationship model, one that is tested but is strong enough to survive time and time again.